Skip to main content

 Sensitive tickets and identity verification

-When the ticket is classified as sensitive — for example, a password or MFA reset — and you have a verification provider like Traceless connected, Rallied dispatches an identity verification challenge to the requester before the agent starts work.
-The agent is paused until the verification resolves, and an internal note is posted on the ticket with the outcome.
+If a ticket is classified as sensitive (a password or MFA reset, for example) and you have a verification provider like Traceless connected, Rallied sends the requester an identity verification challenge before the agent starts work.
+The agent pauses until the verification resolves, then posts an internal note on the ticket with the outcome.

 Testing the end-to-end setup